opencontainers/runtime-spec/lifecycle.md

 9. The runtime sends a termination signal to the application
 10. The application exits
 11. The runtime executes any [post-stop hooks](runtime.md#post-stop)
+12. A user tells the runtime to [destroy](#destroy) the container
-12. The runtime removes the container
+13. The runtime removes the container

 With steps 8 and 9, the user is explicitly stopping the application (via the runtime), but it's also possible that the application could